© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Inner Temple Hall Buttery is a scheduled monument protected by Historic England under reference 1002066.
 View the official record →

-Inner Temple Hall Buttery is a sixteenth-century service structure within the Inner Temple complex in London, Middlesex.
+Inner Temple Hall Buttery is a sixteenth-century service building forming part of the Inner Temple precinct in London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002066.

 Inner Temple Hall Buttery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002066.